reflectoring/reflectoring.github.io/_posts/2020-07-09-implementing-retry-with-resilience4j.md

 ## Gotchas and Good Practices When Retrying

-Often services provide client libraries or SDKs which have a built-in retry mechanism.
-This is especially true for cloud services.
+**Often services provide client libraries or SDKs which have a built-in retry mechanism.** This is especially true for cloud services.
 For example, Azure CosmosDB and Azure Service Bus provide client libraries with a built-in retry facility.
 They allow applications to set retry policies to control the retry behavior.

-In such cases, it's better to use the built-in retries rather than coding our own.
-If we do need to write our own, we should disable the built-in default retry policy - otherwise, it could lead to nested retries where each attempt from the application causes multiple attempts from the client library.
+In such cases, it's better to use the built-in retries rather than coding our own. **If we do need to write our own, we should disable the built-in default retry policy - otherwise, it could lead to nested retries where each attempt from the application causes multiple attempts from the client library.**

 Some cloud services document transient error codes.
 Azure SQL for example, provides a list of error codes for which it expects database clients to retry.
 It's good to check if service providers have such lists before deciding to add retry for a particular operation.

-Another good practice is to maintain the values we use in `RetryConfig` like maximum attempts, wait time, and retryable error codes and exceptions as a configuration outside our service.
+Another good practice is to **maintain the values we use in `RetryConfig` like maximum attempts, wait time, and retryable error codes and exceptions as a configuration outside our service**.
 If we discover new transient errors or we need to tweak the interval between attempts, we can make the change without building and redeploying the service.

+Usually when retrying, there is likely a `Thread.sleep()` happening somewhere in the framework code.
+This would be the case for synchronous retries with a wait time between retries.
+If our code is running in the context of a web application, this `Thread` will most likely be the web server's request handling thread. **So if we do too many retries it would reduce the throughput of our application.**

 ## Conclusion